mysteryperutours/pburtchaell.com/src/content/notes/coffee.md

 ## Coffee in Austin, TX

-When visiting Austin, I've tried a few of the coffe shops there.
+Visiting Austin, I've tried a few of the coffe shops there.
 Here's some of my favorites:

 - [Cuvee](https://www.yelp.com/biz/cuv%C3%A9e-coffee-bar-austin-3)
 - [Greater Good Coffee](https://www.yelp.com/biz/greater-goods-coffee-roasters-austin)